Utah Upcoming Oil and Gas Lease Sales

 • Crucial winter habitat for elk and mule deer

-• Crucial fawning habitat for mule deer and pronghorn
+• Crucial fawning habitat for pronghorn

 • Wildlands conflicts identified: